Principal Investigator

 Masters Students

-I am a Wayuu indigenous biologist from Colombia.
-My work focuses on population genetics and the study of diversity and genetic kinship among indigenous peoples of Colombia to help recognize our biological and cultural diversity.
+I am a Colombian biologist and proudly a Wayuu indigenous woman from the Upper Guajira region.
+I graduated from the University of Magdalena and am currently completing my Master of Science degree in Biology at the University of Valle.
+My work focuses on population genetics and the study of diversity and genetic kinship among indigenous peoples of Colombia, with the aim of contributing to the recognition of our biological and cultural diversity.

 Email

 I specialize in computational biology and human population genomics.
-I analyze genomic data to explore demographic history and the genetic impact of colonization and admixture processes in modern Mexican populations.
+My research focuses on admixture processes in Mexico, aiming to understand the genetic complexity of Mexican populations by analyzing genomic data to explore demographic history, migration patterns, and the genetic impact of colonization that have shaped contemporary Mexican genetics.

 Email